 back to the UK with my then wife and still friend Constance.
 We settled in Durham.
 Even after the intense beauty of the American wilderness it was a delight for me to come back to the English landscape and the subtle colors and gentler weather that I grew up with.
 I continued to paint with watercolor and loved trying to capture the most simple things like a mud puddle, or hedge in the mist,and of course those wonderful English paths that lead you through fields and woods, by rivers and streams, over the hills, and beyond..

 Sadly my marriage came apart and after an attempt to rebuild, back in the US, I came back to the UK, this time to settle in Scotland, first in Dumfries and now on the Isle of Bute.
 Recently I started painting with acrylics, and I’m still getting used to the medium and finding my own style.
 Maybe I will go back to watercolor, we’ll see..

-Painting is a form of meditation for me, a way to connect to, and celebrate, nature, that always rewards a more careful look, that constantly reminds us that the world of which we are a part is still full of mystery, magic, delight and wonder, and so much more complex and beautiful than anything our minds can ever imagine or comprehend.
+I’ve come to realize that painting is simply a form of meditation for me, and a way to connect to, and celebrate, nature, that always rewards a more careful look, that constantly reminds us that the world of which we are a part is still full of mystery, magic, delight and wonder, and is so much more complex and beautiful than anything our minds can ever imagine or comprehend.